-Badlands National Park is nearly 1,000 square miles of deeply eroded knolls, berms, spires, cathedrals and pinnacles set in the landscape of the largest protected prairie in the United States.
+Badlands National Park is nearly 1,000 square miles of deeply eroded knolls, berms, spires, cathedrals, and pinnacles set in the landscape of the largest protected prairie in the United States.

-It is divided into three areas: the North Unit, surrounded by the Buffalo Gap Grassland and the two southern areas, the Stronghold Unit and the Palmer Creek Unit, both within the Pine Ridge Indian Reservation, where the Sioux Oglala Indians live.
+The Park is divided into three areas: the North Unit, surrounded by the Buffalo Gap Grassland and the two southern areas, the Stronghold Unit and the Palmer Creek Unit, both within the Pine Ridge Indian Reservation, where the Sioux Oglala Indians live.

 The great northern ridge, called The Wall, about 100 miles (160 km) long, is the real scenic structure of the Park, its backbone.
-The Wall is virtually impossible to see from the prairie to the north, but it rises from the lower level of the eroded lands like a prehistoric city skyline
+The Wall is virtually impossible to see from the prairie to the north, but it rises from the lower level of the eroded lands like a prehistoric city skyline.

-The prairies north of the Wall, eroded by tributaries of the Cheyenne River are about 60 feet higher than the lower lands and prairie to the south, which in turn is eroded by tributaries of the White River.
+The prairies north of The Wall, eroded by tributaries of the Cheyenne River are about 60 feet higher than the lower lands and prairie to the south, which in turn is eroded by tributaries of the White River.
 But there are also intermediate flats and hills, ravines, valleys, and small canyons.

-The combined action of water and wind on sedimentary clay deposits over millions of years has created the distinctive and scenic landscape of the Badlans, and the various formations are delicately layered in bands colored according to the nature of the inclusions in the deposits: white (volcanic ash), orange and rust (iron oxides), bluish, gray-green and brownish (mixtures of scilt, clays and ash), purple (manganese oxide).
+The combined action of water and wind on sedimentary clay deposits over millions of years has created the distinctive and scenic landscape of the Badlands, and the various formations are delicately layered in bands colored according to the nature of the inclusions in the deposits: white (volcanic ash), orange and rust (iron oxides), bluish, gray-green and brownish (mixtures of scilt, clays and ash), purple (manganese oxide).

 The Badlands proper are devoid of vegetation, except for a few sporadic grasses or small shrubs, but certainly not devoid of animal life.
 The surrounding prairies are very rich in fauna.